Emails: DHS 'Disinfo' Group Suppressed Free Speech Ahead of 2020 Vote

 “The EIP targeted Americans across the political spectrum, but especially conservatives,” according to the report's summary.

-The House committee found that EIP, using Stanford, encouraged social media outlets like Facebook and Twitter to declare conservative news as “misinformation.”
+The House committee found that EIP, using Stanford, encouraged social media outlets like Facebook and Twitter, now known as X, to declare conservative news as “misinformation.”

 The report said, besides Newsmax, targets for censorship included former President Donald Trump, Sen. Thom Tillis, R-N.C., Rep. Thomas Massie, R-Ky., Rep. Marjorie Taylor Greene, R-Ga., former Speaker Newt Gingrich, former Arkansas Gov. Mike Huckabee, conservative commentators Candace Owens, Charlie Kirk, Michelle Malkin and Mollie Hemingway, and "an untold number of everyday Americans of all political affiliations."